 This is one of my favourite trails year-round.
 It is the trail I most often take people on who are new to the area or new to hiking.
 The trail takes you to a fantastic beach that is great for a cold swim in the summer or for ice formations in the winter.

 The Middlebrun Bay trail is located in the Sleeping Giant Provincial Park.
 From Thunder Bay follow highway 11/17 North-east for 36 km to Highway 587 opposite Pass Lake Truck Stop.
-Turn right onto 587 and drive for 36 km, passing through the village of Pass Lake and stop at the Lake Mary Louise camp-ground office to pay your day-use fee.
+Turn right onto 587 and drive for 36 km, passing through the village of Pass Lake and stopping at the Lake Mary Louise camp-ground office to pay your day-use fee.
 Continue on Highway 587 for 1.2 km and then turn left and drive 1 km to the trailhead on the far side of Sibley Creek Bridge.

 There is parking at the trailhead.
 The trail is easy to follow through the forest where it ends at a beautiful sandy beach on the shore of Lake Superior.